Loan payments, in general, primarily consist of principal and interest.

-Fear not, as there is a simple answer to what business loan principal is, how it affects what you pay in interest and how you can drive it down with targeted payments.
+We’ll dive into how the loan principal affects what you pay in interest and how you can lower the principal amount with targeted principal payments.

-For example, say you graduated from college and incurred $100,000 in student debt.
-That total is considered the original loan principal.
-In a few years, after you have paid off half of that total, your remaining balance is $50,000, plus any accrued interest.
-Fifty-thousand is then considered your principal balance.
+For example, if you took out a $100,000 loan to purchase commercial real estate, that total is considered the original loan principal.
+After you’ve paid off half of that total, the remaining $50,000 — aside from any accrued interest — is considered your outstanding principal balance or unpaid principal balance.

 Calculating Interest From Principal